 - Click and drag the columns of the table whose values you want to feed the collection to the Columns box.
 You can choose one or several columns.

 - Enter a Name and Description for the collection.
 We recommend that you list the columns that you've selected in the description.

 - Finally, define the Expiration as the rolling time period to monitor the values of the columns selected.
 Click Save.

-Go to Administration → Data Management and open the Subquery Collections tab.
-This displays a list of the collections processes and some of their details.
+To manage collections, you need to go to Administration → Data Management and select the Subquery Collections tab.
+Here you will find a list of the collections processes and some of their details.
+If you want to know more about how to manage them, go to the Subquery collections section.

 Using a collection to filter a table's events